mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/datagate-credential-converter.md

 ---
 title: DataGateCredentialConverter class
-description: Provides a converter for DataGate credentials.
+description: "Provides a converter for DataGate credentials. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Provides a converter for DataGate credentials.